grafana/nanogit/README.md

 A limited, cloud-ready Git implementation for use in Grafana.

+## Project goals

+The following are goals in this project:

+* Support reading Git files over HTTPS on github.com.
+* Support reading Git trees over HTTPS on github.com.
+* Support writing new Git objects over HTTPS on github.com.
+* Support writing Git object deltas over HTTPS on github.com.

+Eventually, these goals will also be relevant:

+* Support any HTTPS Git service that supports `git-upload-pack` on `Git-Protocol: version=2`.
+Gitlab is a good example of this.

+These are non-goals (for now?):

+* Supporting the `git://` and Git-over-SSH protocols.
+* Supporting the file protocol, i.e. without any wire communications.
+* Supporting commit signing.
+* Supporting Git signature verification.
+* Supporting proper clones.

 ## Maintenance

 This project is not maintained.
 It was created as part of a hackathon, and as